gorg97/gorg97/README.md

 <p> I'm usually off-tab so please w2i.
 I might also miss some messgages (#_<-) ) </p>
 <p> hi ya also don't copy my skins >:-( you can take inspo though!!! </p>
 <p> I get really bad mood swings and I change my opinions and views drastically all the time. </p>
-Also related to the mood swings but I can honestly be the nicest person you've ever met or be an actual arsehole (iwcaution).
+<p> Also related to the mood swings but I can honestly be the nicest person you've ever met or be an actual arsehole (iwcaution). </p>
-My internet is actual shit so don't take it personally if I randomly disappear when we're sitting (i'll usually come back!).
+<p> My internet is actual shit so don't take it personally if I randomly disappear when we're sitting (i'll usually come back!). </p>
-I do get pretty sad when i'm left alone sometimes.
+<p>I do get pretty sad when i'm left alone sometimes. </p>
-I live inside my head and i derealise and desocialise a lot.
+<p>I live inside my head and i derealise and desocialise a lot. </p>

 </details>